|Title:||Assistant Athletic Director/Public Relations|

 |Previous College:||Illinois State '90, '91|

-Michelle Schmitt Young enters her sixth year in 2013-14.
-Young is in her fourth year as an Assistant Athletic Director/Public Relations at Santa Clara after serving as the Director of Media Relations at Santa Clara her first year and a half with the Broncos.
+Michelle Schmitt Young enters her seventh year in 2014-15 at Santa Clara University.
+Young is in her fifth year as an Assistant Athletic Director/Public Relations at Santa Clara after serving as the Director of Media Relations at Santa Clara her first year and a half with the Broncos.
 She came to Santa Clara in June, 2008 after working at the University of South Carolina for 15 years, including the last five as an Assistant Director of Athletics.

 While with the Bronco basketball team, they have had a WCC Player of the Year (John Bryant, 2009), a WCC Freshman of the Year (Kevin Foster, 2009), a WCC Defensive Player of the Year (Troy Payne, 2011) and won the CIT post-season title in 2011 and the CBI post-season title in 2013.
 In addition, Foster led the country in three pointers made and averaged per game in 2011.